revolve-pro/icd10/README.md

 ```
 ## API
 `get` -> parameter is icd code, e.g. 'XII', 'A16.9', return object\
-`find` -> parameter is string, function loog for objects contains this value in description or code\
+`find` -> parameter is string, function look for objects contains this value in description or code\
 `getChapterList` -> return array of strings contained all chapters in classification\
 `getBlockList` -> return array of strings contained all blocks in classification\
 `getCategoryList` -> return array of strings contained all categories in classification